textileio/community/docs/hub/development.md

 The databases and buckets you create over the APIs are owned in one of three ways.

 1. Developer owned.
 If you use an account key with the Buckets or ThreadDB APIs, the data will be linked directly to your account.
 2. Org owned.
-If you create an account key using the --org flag, the Buckets and Threads will be linked to the organization.
+If you create an account key using the `HUB_ORG` environmental variable, the Buckets and Threads will be linked to the organization.
 3. User owned.
 If you create a user group key, Textile allows your app to provision new Buckets and Threads on behalf of your users.
 This data will be signed and owned by your end-users and only accessible to them.

 API keys add a lot of flexibility in how you use resources on the Hub.
 A developer is able to access Hub resources as themselves (i.e., the developer), with all the administrative capabilities that entails, or as users of their app, which are sandboxed but can create Threads (and Buckets) of their own *within* that user-scoped sandbox.